ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > good overview of all basic concepts.
 Even if you are familiar with
 > shell and shell scripting, please review the materials of the lesson and
 > try to complete all exercises in it, especially if you do not know
-> correct answers to them right away:
+> correct answers right away:
 >
 >   - [Software Carpentry: The Unix Shell (full: 1 h 35 min, review: 20 min)](http://swcarpentry.github.io/shell-novice/)
 {: .callout}